aranya-project/aranya-core/crates/policy-ifgen/tests/data/ttc.md

 }
 ```

-- Only Admins are allowed to create APS labels.
+- Only Admins are allowed to create AFC labels.

-## AssignApsLabel
+## AssignAfcLabel

 ```policy
 /*